yuvalmGS/gigaspaces-wiki-jekyll/xap97/api_best_practices.markdown

 If this is not feasible, it can be disabled using the following system property: `-Dcom.gs.protectiveMode.typeWithoutId=false`

 ## Define a routing property.

+Routing property is used to partition the data across different partitions.
+It is recommended to define such property explicitly to control how data is partitioned and avoid common mistakes like writing data to the wrong partition.

+See more info on [routing property]({%latestjavaurl%}/routing-in-partitioned-spaces.html).

+### Protective Mode: Object Without Routing Value(Since 9.7)

+Starting 9.7 a new protective mode has been added to protect against writing entries with null value routing.
+In case your application contains objects without routing you'll get the following exception:

+`com.gigaspaces.client.protective.ProtectiveModeException: Operation is rejected - no routing value provided when writing an entry of type 'MyClass' in a partitioned space.
+A routing value should be specified within the entry's property named 'myRoutingProperty'.
+Missing a routing value would result in a remote client not being able to locate this entry as the routing value will not match the partition the entry is located.... `

+It is highly recommended that you modify them and add a routing value.
+If this is not feasible, and you know what you're doing, it can be disabled using the following system property: `-Dcom.gs.protectiveMode.wrongEntryRoutingUsage=false`

+### Protective Mode: Wrong Routing Property(Since 9.7)

+Starting 9.7 a new protective mode has been added to protect against writing entries with a wrong routing value.
+In case your application writes directly to one of the partitions and assigns the wrong routing value you'll get the following exception:

+`com.gigaspaces.client.protective.ProtectiveModeException: Operation is rejected - the routing value in the written entry of type 'MyClass' does not match this space partition id.
+The value within the entry's routing property named 'symbol' is 100 which matches partition id 1 while current partition id is 2`

+It is highly recommended that you modify them and set the right routing.
+If this is not feasible, and you knwo what you're doing, it can be disabled using the following system property: `-Dcom.gs.protectiveMode.wrongEntryRoutingUsage=false`

 ## Don't use primitive types.
 If you must, then assign null values.